My Name is on the Deed But Not the Mortgage: Understanding Ownership and Financial Responsibility

 In conclusion, finding your name on the deed but not the mortgage can be an unusual situation.
 It is essential to understand the implications, communicate effectively, and consider seeking professional advice to protect your interests.

-Whether you decide to assume the responsibility of the mortgage or maintain your separate financial arrangements, open and honest communication is key to navigating this unique scenario successfully.
+Whether you decide to assume the responsibility for the mortgage or maintain your separate financial arrangements, open and honest communication is key to navigating this unique scenario successfully.

 About the author